nginx/njs-acme/README.md

 It uses Babel and Rollup to compile TypeScript sources into a single JavaScript file for `njs` and Mocha with nginx-testing for running integration tests against the NGINX server.
 This project uses [njs-typescript-starter](https://github.com/jirutka/njs-typescript-starter/tree/master) to write NJS modules and integration tests in TypeScript.

+To build a JavaScript code From TypeScript:

+1. Install dependencies

+        npm install

+1. Build it:

+        npm run build

+1. `./dist/main.js`  would contain the JavaScript code

 Here are some steps to test it via Docker:

 1. Start a test environment in Docker:

         make start-all

-1. Optionally you can watch for `nginx` log file in a separate shell:
+2. Optionally you can watch for `nginx` log file in a separate shell:

         docker compose logs -f nginx

-1. When started initially, nginx would not have certificates at all (/etc/letsencrypt/), so we can issue a new one by sending an HTTP request to a location with `js_content` handler:
+3. When started initially, nginx would not have certificates at all (/etc/letsencrypt/), so we can issue a new one by sending an HTTP request to a location with `js_content` handler:

         curl -vik --resolve proxy.nginx.com:8000:127.0.0.1 http://proxy.nginx.com:8000/acme/auto

-1. Send an HTTP request to nginx running in Docker:
+4. Send an HTTP request to nginx running in Docker:

         curl -vik --resolve proxy.nginx.com:8000:127.0.0.1 http://proxy.nginx.com:8000/

-1. Send an HTTPS request to nginx running in Docker to test a new certificate:
+5. Send an HTTPS request to nginx running in Docker to test a new certificate:

         curl -vik --resolve proxy.nginx.com:4443:127.0.0.1 https://proxy.nginx.com:4443

-1. Test with `openssl`:
+6. Test with `openssl`:

         openssl s_client -servername proxy.nginx.com -connect localhost:4443 -showcerts

-1. Display content of certificates
+7. Display content of certificates

         docker compose exec -it nginx ls -la /etc/letsencrypt/

-[docker-compose](./docker-compose.yml) uses volumes to persist artifacts (account keys, certificate, keys).
-Also, [letsencrypt/pebble](https://github.com/letsencrypt/pebble) is used for testing in Docker, so you don't really need to open up port 80 for challenge validation
+[Docker-compose](./docker-compose.yml) file uses volumes to persist artifacts (account keys, certificate, keys).
+Additionally, [letsencrypt/pebble](https://github.com/letsencrypt/pebble) is used for testing in Docker, so you don't need to open up port 80 for challenge validation.

 ## Project Structure